 Chronic with the Terminator films.
 Every. single. movie.
 Actual distribution is even worse (first one: Orion theatrically, currently MGM; second: TriStar Pictures theatrically and some video releases — others involved with home distribution include Lionsgate, Artisan and Universal; third/fourth: Warner domestically, Sony overseas).

-To elaborate why: The first was made by Hemdale Film Corporation, who were bought by Orion Picturesnote whose library is owned by MGM, thus the DVD is theirs, and the rights were eventually bought by Mario Kassar, who ran Carolco Pictures, which later went bankrupt (destroying chances of James Cameron's Terminator 3 and Spider-Man) and had their film library bought by Studio Canalnote Universal owns 50%, and release T2 on video overseas, who sold the rights to C2 Pictures (also ran by Kassar and his partner Andrew G. Vajna) and Intermedia, and the possibility of any more Terminator sequels became the subject of a legal deadlock (thanks to a feud between Kassar and Vajna), eventually culminating in the rights going to The Halcyon Company.
+To elaborate why: The first was made by Hemdale Film Corporation, who ended up going undernote their library passed into the hands of Consortium dé Realisation, a French state entity that existed to bail out the Crédit Lyonnais bank, then this library was sold to Poly Gram Filmed Entertainment, then most of the PolyGram library was sold to MGM, and the rights were eventually bought by Mario Kassar, who ran Carolco Pictures, which later went bankrupt (destroying chances of James Cameron's Terminator 3 and Spider-Man) and had their film library bought by Studio Canalnote Universal owns 50%, and release T2 on video overseas, who sold the rights to C2 Pictures (also ran by Kassar and his partner Andrew G. Vajna) and Intermedia, and the possibility of any more Terminator sequels became the subject of a legal deadlock (thanks to a feud between Kassar and Vajna), eventually culminating in the rights going to The Halcyon Company.
 Who sold the rightsafter going bankrupt.

 Interestingly, Hemdale was the only production company among them to hang around long enough to see the sequel to its movie premiere in theatres; in fact, Hemdale was still around for a few more years after Terminator 2 (and Bruno Mattei's own unofficial sequel with a similar name, released in the United States under the name Shocking Dark due to trademark issues) was released.